Shipping Container Homes: Tips, Tricks & What to Know

 When choosing a size, don’t forget that you’ll be building inwards.
 You’ll need to frame out the inside and insulate it as well.
 Depending on your choices for these, you could be eating into your interior by 6-8 inches off each wall.

-Shipping containers are graded by condition.
+Another thing you’ll want to consider is that shipping containers are graded by condition.
 “A grade” means the container is good quality with a clean interior and watertight with in-tact seals.
 The container grades go down to “C grade,” which usually means rust is present, and the container is 10-14 years old.
-The prices vary by grade but for living, chances are you’ll want to pay a little more for a higher quality container.
+The prices vary by grade but for living, chances are you’ll want to pay a little more for a higher-quality container.

-The other factors to consider are the land where you plan to place your container (and if you already have a foundation or will need to pour one).
-You’ll need to ensure the land is accessible for large trucks or cranes so your shipping container home can be placed.
+The last couple of factors you’ll want to consider are the land where you plan to place your container and if you already have a foundation or will need to pour one.
+You’ll need to ensure the land is accessible for large trucks or cranes so your shipping container home can be placed and adjusted as needed.
+If you can, consult with your container supplier or builder ahead of time so they can assess the logistics and walk you through any necessary site prep.

 To buy shipping containers check out: